-- P12.1 Development proposals will be supported provided that the design details meet the requirements within the Henfield Parish Design Statement attached as Appendix C to the HNP; and in particular, where appropriate to the site, the proposal design complies with all of the following: - a.
+- P12.1 As appropriate to their scale, nature and location development proposals will be supported where their design and detailing meet the relevant requirements in the Henfield Parish Design Statement (Appendix C of the Plan).
+In addition, as appropriate to the site concerned, development proposals should comply with the following criteria: - a.
 The design respects the amenities of occupiers/users of nearby property and land. - b.
 The design achieves satisfactory access without harming the amenities of neighbouring properties and residents. - c.
 The scale, density, massing, height, landscape design, layout and materials of all development proposals, including alterations to existing buildings, are of a high quality and reflect the architectural and historic character and the scale of the surrounding buildings and street-scene/landscape. - d.
-The design preserves or enhances the character or appearance of the Henfield Conservation Area and/or preserves any adjacent listed buildings and its setting. - 5.90 This policy sets out the principles for design for all development within Henfield Parish and Henfield Parish Design Statement amplifies this by setting out design detail standards.
+The design preserves or enhances the character or appearance of the Henfield Conservation Area and/or preserves any adjacent listed buildings and its setting.

+5.90 This policy sets out the principles for design for all development within Henfield Parish and Henfield Parish Design Statement amplifies this by setting out design detail standards.